zaproxy/zaproxy-website/site/content/docs/scans/wavsep.md

 > [!WARNING]
 > We are still in the process of configuring and checking this scan, so you should not rely on the results just yet.

+We are also aware that some tests are broken - they are shown as "⚠️ Broken" and do not count as failures.

 {{< scan-table >}}

   {{< scan-total target= "wavsep">}}